sagemath/trac_to_gh/Issue 5978.md

 # Issue 5978: Can't construct the quotient of an univariate polynomial ring by it's zero ideal

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5978

 Original creator: jmbr